fake-cheater/registry_editor/README.md

 this doesn't unban you, you still have to spoof your hwid from the kernel!

-compile in x64 release, run elevated
+compile using msvc w/ x64 release, run elevated